Scientific Conduct for PhDs (Governance and Global Affairs)

 - PhD candidate

 This workshop on scientific integrity will give you the opportunity to discuss scientific fraud and misconduct with fellow PhD candidates.
+This workshop will take place two times a year.
+Dates will be communicated to all FGGA Promovendi per e-mail.

 Governance and Global Affairs PhD candidates from Leiden University in the first year of their doctoral degree.